edgerun/galileo-experiments/README.md

 # Extensions

-The extension module is meant to provide examples  on how to implement and use the project to run experiments.
+The [extension repository](https://github.com/edgerun/galileo-experiments-extensions) is meant to provide examples  on how to implement and use the project to run experiments.
 It will be continually updated and include new services.

 Environment variables
 =====================